hbar/hbar.github.io/_posts/2009-09-01-iba-tandem-accelerator.md

 ![TandemAccelerator](/images/TandemAccelerator.jpg){: .inline-img}

 For my masters research I built an accelerator facility to perform ion beam analysis (IBA) on plasma facing materials from fusion reactors.
-The accelerator was built from a decommissioned and disassembled 1.7 megavolt tandem accelerator that was donated to the lab.
-This accelerator construction and upgrade project was collaboration done in collaboration with P.W.
+The accelerator was built from a decommissioned hardware and components from a 1.7 megavolt tandem accelerator that were donated to the lab.
+This accelerator construction and upgrade project was done in collaboration with P.W.
 Stahle and D.G.Whyte and took about 3 years.
 The result was a fully functional linear accelerator user facility for materials research with a focus or plasma facing material for fusion reactors.

 ![ExternalIBASetup](/images/ExternalIBASetup.png){: .inline-img}